apple/swift-async-algorithms/Guides/Channel.md

 Similar to the `AsyncStream` and `AsyncThrowingStream` types, the type for sending events via back pressure will come in two versions.
 These two versions will account for the throwing nature or non-throwing nature of the events being produced.

-Each type will have functions to send events and functions to send terminal events.
+Each type will have functions to send events and to send terminal events.

 ```swift
 public final class AsyncChannel<Element: Sendable>: AsyncSequence, Sendable {